 My 5 cents would be that we want to keep a statement of the Second Incompleteness Theorem that is directed at a predicate that represents intuitively a provability predicate.
 We keep the insight about the step from L\"ob Conditions to L\"ob's Principle as a powerful lemma that can be used in versions of the proof of the Second Incompleteness Theorem.

-We refer the reader to \cite[p38]{fefe:arit60} for Solomon Feferman's objections to a similar idea. }\end{rem}
+We refer the reader to \cite[p 38]{fefe:arit60} for Solomon Feferman's objections to a similar idea. }\end{rem}

 A different approach to Kreisel's objection could be to grant Kreisel the idea that we need good closure conditions for provability, but claim that L\"ob's Conditions are too strong.
-One approach would be to consider the generalised provability conditions as discussed in \cite[p173,174]{haje:meta91}.
+One approach would be to consider the generalised provability conditions as discussed in \cite[pp 173-174]{haje:meta91}.
 A second approach is the one discussed in Appendix~\ref{loru}.
-There we show that, in the case of ${\sf PA}^-$, we get, if we choose our proof system and sequence coding wisely, a very decent provability logic, which is not quite L\"ob's Logic.
-For example, in that logic we do have the de Jongh-Sambin-Bernardi Theorem about the uniqueness of modalised fixed points.
-So, the G\"odel sentence is still unique, even if not necessarily equivalent to the consistency statement.
+There we show that, in the case of ${\sf PA}^-$, we can verify, if we choose our proof system and sequence coding wisely, the validity of a very decent modal logic {\sf WfL}, which is not quite L\"ob's Logic.
+In {\sf WfL}, we do have the de Jongh-Sambin-Bernardi Theorem about the uniqueness of modalised fixed points.
+So, the G\"odel sentence is still unique.
+However, in {\sf WfL}, we cannot prove the de Jongh-Sambin Theorem about the explicit definability.
+For example, we cannot show that the G\"odel fixed point is equivalent to the consistency statement.
+(This does not mean that ${\sf PA}^-$ does not prove this equivalence.
+However, it is very implausible that it does.)
 So, even if we grant Kreisel's argument, there could still disagreement about where to draw the boundary.